 Best Lawyers in Canada—Leading lawyer in private funds law and corporate law

 Lexpert/American Lawyer’s Guide to the Leading 500 Lawyers in Canada—Leading lawyer in private equity

-Lexpert/Thomson Reuters' Canadian Legal Lexpert Directory—Leading lawyer in private equity (2013-2014)
+The Canadian Legal Lexpert Directory—Leading lawyer in private equity, mergers and acquisitions

-Michael has been an adjunct professor of Osgoode Hall Law School, York University, and has taught the Business Associations course twice.
-He is also a co-chair of Torys’ Student Committee.
+He was also an adjunct professor of Osgoode Hall Law School, York University, and has taught the Business Associations course twice.